-We define adjusted EBITDA, a non-GAAP financial measure, as net loss excluding interest expense, income tax expense, depreciation, amortization, stock-based compensation, net investment income, and other transactions that we would consider to be unique in nature.
+We define adjusted EBITDA, a non-GAAP financial measure, as net loss excluding income tax expense, depreciation, amortization, stock-based compensation, interest income (expense), net investment income, change in fair value of warrants liability, and other transactions that we would consider to be unique in nature.
 We exclude these items from adjusted EBITDA because we do not consider them to be directly attributable to our underlying operating performance.
 We use adjusted EBITDA as an internal performance measure in the management of our operations because we believe it gives our management and other customers of our financial information useful insight into our results of operations and our underlying business performance.
 Adjusted EBITDA should not be viewed as a substitute for net loss calculated in accordance with GAAP, and other companies may define adjusted EBITDA differently.